Gold Medal Trap Shooting

 My name is SSG Ryan Hadden and I shoot on the US Army Marksmanship Unit Shotgun team.
 As I write this I have just returned from China where I won a bronze medal for US in Men’s Trap.
 This is the second shotgun event in the International Shooting Sports Federation (ISSF) World Cup Championship for 2010, and my teammates SSG Josh Richmond and CPL Jeffrey Holguin won gold and bronze respectively in Men’s Doubles Trap for the first event in March that took place in Acapulco.
 We shoot under the governing body of USA Shooting when we compete, but we are all United States Army Marksmanship Unit Soldiers.
 Medal winners in the ISSF World Cup earn slots for their home countries, and this is the first year that counts.
 So far the USAMU Shotgun team is coming out Army Strong.

 Today I am going to talk about pitch in a shotgun.
 Pitch is the angle at which the recoil pad sits on your stock to direct recoil.
-It controls how the recoil comes back against your shoulder and this is a key factor in recoil management, shot-to-shot preparation (see our accompanying video this month on pre-shot preparation), and overall comfort with shooting your shotgun.
+It controls how the recoil comes back against your shoulder and this is a key factor in recoil management, shot-to-shot preparation, and overall comfort with shooting your shotgun.

 Pitch is something you should take very seriously.
 Out of the box it is an edge against other competitors who haven’t taken the time to adjust their guns properly to their own body ergonomics.
 And for hunting, if you are practicing with clays or out shooting dozens of doves in a day, when you are shooting a shotgun that feels “on” and “right,” most likely it is because the gun is set up close to the pitch of what your body is looking for.